 What is a Level Score?

 Your Level Score is how NestEgg measures your weekly performance.
-Here's how it's calculated and why it matters for your Nest.
+Here's how it's calculated — including how the tiered taper and Effective EP work.

 Your Level Score